pinksheep

 Quick answer

-A social media AI agent helps social teams handle the daily work of social management: scheduling approved posts across LinkedIn, Twitter, and Instagram, compiling weekly cross-platform performance reports, and alerting your team when engagement spikes.
-Pinksheep lets social media managers describe what they need in plain English and builds agents that connect to Buffer, Hootsuite, Meta Business Suite, and your content tools.
+A social media AI assistant helps social teams handle the daily work of social management: scheduling approved posts across LinkedIn, Twitter, and Instagram, compiling weekly cross-platform performance reports, and alerting your team when engagement spikes.
+Pinksheep lets social media managers describe what they need in plain English and builds AI assistants that connect to Buffer, Hootsuite, Meta Business Suite, and your content tools.

 Social Media AI Agent helps your team handle repetitive work in plain English.
 Pinksheep connects to Buffer, Hootsuite, Meta Business Suite, and 1,000+ more, shows you the plan, and helps you stay in control before anything important changes.